Neofect/Communicator/README.md

 * Bluetooth insecure SPP
 * Bluetooth A2DP

-As NFCommunicator is structured to extend connection types, we can implement more connection types later.
+As Communicator is structured to extend connection types, we can implement more connection types later.

 Third, put a newly created `SimpleRobotCommunicationController` as parameter.